 Science and Magic

 Consider that a farmer from 500 years ago, were he to be dropped into the middle of our contemporary industrialized society, would really have no framework to understand our science.
 His best explanation for most of it (and if we’re honest, we feel this way sometimes too) is that it is magic.
-Self-propelled machines, the internet, iPads/Pods, airplanes, electricity in every home, televisions broadcasting images from across the world, wireless internet… We live in a time when the technology has vastly outstripped our ability to comprehend its function.
+Self-propelled machines, the internet, wi-fi, microwaves, airplanes, electricity in every home, touch screens broadcasting images from across the world… We live in a time when technology has vastly outstripped our ability to comprehend its function.
 But the Bible does not condemn the manipulation of natural forces, per se, since the dominion of the natural world is our natural domain.
 For me, Harry Potter is a world where magic has no reference to the supernatural.
 I accept it within Rowling’s framework as a natural force of her imaginary universe.
 Sorcery is, in that world, operating exactly as science does in ours.
 There are evil scientists and good ones, but the natural forces are not to blame either way.

 C.S.
 Lewis, in his book The Abolition of Man, said: